DammneD/test_task_for_playrix/README.md

 ## Test Task for Playrix

-used PixiJS.
+Done with pixiJS.

 [Demi link <--](https://dammned.github.io/test_task_for_playrix/)

 [Task link <--](https://drive.google.com/file/d/17Dl4rjo0l2D83olU1yYjUTQuVUeVgrHW/view)

-** Dev: **
+**Installing:**

+Fork and clone this repository, then:

 - `npm i`
-- To managing dependencies
+To managing dependencies.

 - `npm start`
-- Runs the app in the development mode.
+ Runs the app in the development mode.

 - `npm run build`
-- Builds the app for production to the build folder.
+Builds the app for production to the dist folder.